 The two most common aminosalicylates are:

-Around 90 percent of people who cannot take sulfasalazine can take mesalamine (mesalazine), which has fewer side effects.
+According to the Crohn’s & Colitis Foundation (CCF), around 90% of people who cannot take sulfasalazine can take mesalamine (mesalazine), which has fewer side effects.

 Current guidelines recommend prescribing one of the following for people with extensive mild to moderate UC: